tiagoCuervo/JapaNet/README.md

 ### MobileNetV3

-The core of the MobileNetV3 Large[5] model available in the keras.applications package with an additional densely connected layer (units=1024) followed by batch normalization, leaky ReLU (alpha=0.1) and dropout (rate=0.25) layers before the final output layer with suitable number of outputs (4206) has been used for the purposes of our experiments.
+The core of the MobileNetV3 Large[5] model available in the keras.applications package with an additional densely connected layer (units=1024) followed by batch normalization, leaky ReLU (alpha=0.1) and dropout (rate=0.25) layers before the final output layer with a suitable number of outputs (4206) has been used for the purposes of our experiments.

-The training process has been performed with a random initialization of model weights, *reduce-on-plateau* learning schedule, minimal learning rate of 1e-4, sparse categorical cross-entropy loss, Adam optimizer, batch size of 4096 and 100 epochs.
+The training process has been performed with a random initialization of model weights, reduce on plateau learning schedule, minimal learning rate of 1e-4, sparse categorical cross-entropy loss, Adam optimizer, batch size of 4096 and 100 epochs.
 For this model we additionally used the class weighting scheme described in [6] to try to counter the considerable class imbalance present in the data set.

 - Sample learning curves obtained from the MobilenetV3 classification model:

-**image with learning curves**
+**TODO image with learning curves**

-- **TODO table with results here?**

 # Results

-The following are the results of evaluating the F1 score using the union of the detection and classification model:
+The following are the results of evaluating the F1 score using the union of the detection and classification models:

 | Model            	| F1 Score 	|
 |------------------	|----------	|